Kris Zimmerman

 Kris Zimmerman Salter is an American voice and casting director in the animation and video game industry.
-Her major works include the Metal Gear Solid series.
-In the cartoons, she has directed episodes for Ben 10, The Real Adventures of Jonny Quest, Regular Show and Fish Hooks.
+Her major works in video games include the Metal Gear Solid series.
+In animation, she was the voice director for Ben 10, The Real Adventures of Jonny Quest, Regular Show and Fish Hooks.

 Biography

 A theatre major, she started working at Hanna–Barbera as a talent coordinator for Wildfire in 1986.

 She has also directed and cast the voices for a number of games, including Onimusha 3: Demon Siege, Legacy of Kain: Soul Reaver, Grandia II, La Pucelle, Sword of the Berserk: Guts' Rage and No More Heroes.
 In addition, she also directed and/or cast the voices for various TV animated series, such as Johnny Bravo, Cow and Chicken, The Real Adventures of Jonny Quest, The Grim Adventures of Billy & Mandy, and its spin-offs Evil Con Carne and Underfist: Halloween Bash, SWAT Kats: The Radical Squadron, Ben 10 and The Jetsons (for which she was a talent coordinator).
 She was also the casting director and recording director for Regular Show.

 She was married to voice actor Patric Zimmerman (the voice of Revolver Ocelot) for nine years, until 1992/1993.
 They continue to work together.